hjalves/playlists/README.md

 - `~/run-server.sh`: to run the Django development server at port 8080
 - `/vagrant/manage.py` to perform other management activities.

-A Python virtual environment (located at `~/venv`), with the project dependencies installed, is automatically activated as soon as you connect via ssh (via `.bashrc`).
-If you prefer to run the development server locally, install Python 3.4+ (and virtualenv) and execute:
+A Python virtual environment (located at `~/venv`, with the project dependencies installed) is automatically activated as soon as you connect via ssh (via `.bashrc`).
+If you prefer running the development server locally, install Python 3.4+ (and virtualenv) and execute:

 ```bash